 As with “sleep-driving”, patients usually do not remember these events.

-So if patients don’t always remember that they were sleep-driving, how can they be expected to report the episode and therefore discontinue the drug?
+So if patients don’t always remember that they were sleep-driving, how can they be expected to report the episode?

 Why insomniacs feel it’s unfair